rkalescky/documentation/access.rst

 Once these two programs are installed, you can then log into ManeFrame
 II:

 #.
-Start the Xming program in Start Menu.
+Start the Xming program in the Start Menu.
 The Xming program runs from
    the System Tray.
 #.
-Start the Putty program in the Start Menu
+Start the Putty program in the Start Menu.
 #.
 In the Putty window:

    #.
-In the “Category:” box:
+In the “Category” box:

       #.
-Scroll to the bottom and select “+” next to “SSH”
+Scroll to the bottom and select “+” next to “SSH”.
       #.
-Select “X11”
+Select “X11”.

    #.
 In the “X11 forwarding” section, select “Enable X11 forwarding”.
    #.
-In the “Category:” box, scroll to the top and select “Session”.
+In the “Category” box, scroll to the top and select “Session”.
    #.
 In the “Host Name” field, type “m2.smu.edu”.
    #.
 In the “Saved Sessions” field, type “ManeFrame II (M2)”.
    #.
 Press “Save”.
    #.
 Press “Open”.
 Select “Yes” if you presented with a “Putty Security
       Alert” window.
    #.
 At the command prompt, type your username, which is the first part
-      of your SMU email address, followed by enter.
+      of your SMU email address, followed by *enter*.
    #.
-At the command prompt, type your SMU password followed by enter.
+At the command prompt, type your SMU password followed by *enter*.

 Setting Up Key-Based Authentication